gushakov/clean-rest/README.md

-Spring MVC and Clean architecture
+Spring REST and Clean architecture
 ---

-This is an example of how we can reconcile Spring MVC and Clean architectural patters, especially when it comes to separating `Controller` and `Presenter`.
+This is an example of how we can use Spring Web (REST) and Clean architectural patterns, especially when it comes to separating `Controller` and `Presenter`.

 This example was inspired by the discussion in this very interesting post: